The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 The Istanbul Transport Authority (ITC) placed an order for 55 Flexity Swift low floor LRVs in 2001.
 The Frankfurt Transport Authority (VGF) ordered 146 vehicles in March 2006.
 It is one of the largest contracts in the history of the light rail trade.

 VGF also placed an order for 78 Flexity Swift high-floor LRVs and ten Flexity Classic trams in December 2011.
-Deliveries are expected to be concluded between January 2014 and June 2017.
+Deliveries are expected to be concluded by June 2017.

 In April 2007, Bombardier won an order from Transport for Greater Manchester (TfGM) for eight LRVs, with an option for up to 97 vehicles.
 The order was increased by four in October 2007.
 The first option for 28 vehicles was exercised in June 2008.
 The second and third options for eight and 14 vehicles were announced in March 2010 and August 2010 respectively.